kyclark/tiny_python_projects/book.md

 > "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

 I believe you can learn serious things through silly games.
 I also think you will learn best by *doing*.
 This is a book of programming exercises.
 Each chapter includes a description of a program you should write with examples of how the program should work.
-Most importantly, each program includes with a test suite so that you know if your program is working well enough.
+Most importantly, each program includes tests so that you know if your program is working well enough.

-I won't necessarily show you beforehand what you need to write a program.
+I won't necessarily show you beforehand how to write each program.
 I'll describe what the program should do and provide some discussion about how to write it.
 I'll also create an appendix with short examples of how to do things like how to use `argparse`, how to read/write from/to a file, how to process all the files in a directory, how to extract k-mers from a string, etc. I'll provide some building blocks, but I want you to figure out how to put the pieces together.

 ## Forking GitHub repo